hhromic/lirc-midi-node/README.md

 Usage
 -----

-This simple program maps LIRC remote keys into MIDI messages that are later sent to any ALSA-compatible MIDI output port.
+This simple program maps LIRC remote/buttons into MIDI messages that are later sent to any ALSA-compatible MIDI output port.
 The program accepts two arguments:

 ```shell
 $ node lircmidi.js <lircdSocketPath> <midiOutputPort>